szaimen/Nextcloud-NAS-Guide/docs/readonly-root.md

 sidebar_label: Read only root directory in Nextcloud
 ---

+Disclaimer!
+This isn't up to date anymore and also no longer visible in the sidebar!

 In order to prevent user from creating any files outside their user folders, which are located on the external data SSD/HDD and now mounted to Nextcloud, you can make the Nextcloud root directory read only for all users.
 (This is no longer recommended but still here for having it written down.)

 Here is how to do this: